 Believer | Mother | Writer | Friend

 For those of you I’ve yet to meet, Hi!
-I’m Amy, a 41-year old who is proud of her age.
+I’m Amy, a 42-year old woman who is proud of her age.
 I’ve never been one to care about numbers so why start now?
 I hope you find something on the pages of my blog that will speak to the season of life you’re in.
 I have written through some of my best and came out swinging from my worst.
 But God, right?
 He is faithful and He has always stood by, even carried me when I couldn’t walk on my own.
 Love you.
 Love, God was birthed from a season that was a bit of both.

 If you’ve found this page, more than likely we’re either already acquainted with one another or you’ve heard about Love you.
 Love, God.
 I thought it might be good to share a little bit about myself for those of you I’ve yet to meet.